 There are a few things that you will notice about our itinerary:

 1. There are very few excursions.
 After the last year of quarantining, we are focusing on independent hiking and nature activities.
 Whale watching, puffin tours, glacier lagoon tours, and cave tours would all be awesome, but we simply felt more comfortable skipping these this year.

-2. While many people like to do the ring road in a clockwise pattern – building up to the best sites in Iceland, we decided to do the ring road in a counter-clockwise pattern.
+2. While many people like to do a road trip around the ring road in a clockwise pattern – building up to the best sites in Iceland, we decided to do the ring road in a counter-clockwise pattern.
 If anything goes wrong, we will most likely have already seen our top priorities or will have time to adjust our plans so that we can see them.

 3. While we would love to do a boat tour of the glacier lagoons on the South Coast in Fjallsárlón or Jökulsárlón, we are pretty sure that we don’t have enough time built into our schedule to accommodate this, so we are planning on simply seeing the floating ice from the shore.